Wellness center

 Regenerative Therapies to Support Sensation and Blood Flow

 Some women still notice reduced sensation or a weaker response, even when hormones look balanced.
-In these cases, regenerative therapies can support the tissues involved in arousal and climax.
+In these cases, the regenerative medicine approaches offered at AgeRejuvenation can support the tissues involved in arousal and climax by encouraging healthier circulation and recovery.

-PRP therapy uses your own platelet-rich plasma to nourish genital tissue and support nerve and blood vessel health.
+One option is platelet-rich plasma therapy that uses your own blood to nourish tissue.
+This treatment, the same biology behind the O-Shot for women, is designed to support nerve and blood vessel health in the genital area.
 Stem cell therapy, red light therapy, and PEMF therapy may be added to improve local circulation and tissue recovery.
+Because strong blood flow to the clitoris and surrounding tissue is part of a healthy response, a tissue-focused regenerative protocol that targets sensation and circulation can be a meaningful piece of your plan.
 For concerns such as laxity, dryness, or discomfort, vaginal rejuvenation options can be included to support both comfort and sexual function.

 Wellness and Peptide Support for Energy, Mood, and Confidence